hanyy444/cofeed/README.md

 A fully responsive social media web application that helps users post images, like and comment on others’ posts, send real-time messages and follow each other.

     This project was developed solely for the purpose of learning, practicing and demonstrating my frontend development skills.

-It has no commercial use.
+# Please note that if the app is taking too long to load data it's because the server is hosted on a free provider which shuts down the server when no requests are sent for a while.
+Please bare with it and refresh after some time.

 # Features